tl-its-umich-edu/canvas-course-manager-next/README.md

     npm run test:e2e
     ```

+#### Nest CLI

+The Nest framework comes with a [command-line interface tool](https://docs.nestjs.com/cli/overview)
+for generating module and other code stubs and performing other tasks.
+As the necessary libraries are not included in `package.json`, follow the documentation's suggestion
+and install `@nestjs/cli` globally on your machine if you want to use the tool.

 ### Production

 Taken together, all the stages in `ccm_web/Dockerfile` will build an optimized image for production.